 The Pentagon Memorial is currently the only 9/11 attack site that doesn't have a visitor's center or museum.
 That's going to change now that many visitors, especially children born after the tragedy, don't fully understand its significance.

 The 9/11 Pentagon Memorial Visitor Education Center is expected to be built to the west of the memorial itself, on the path of Flight 77 before it hit the building.
-The project is expected to be complete by early 2020.
-Construction is expected to take two years.

 You might have a lot of questions, like how to get there.
-Parking is strictly enforced at the Pentagon, so your best bet would be to take public transportation; however, handicapped parking is available.
+Parking is strictly enforced at the Pentagon, so your best bet would be to take public transportation; however, accessible parking is available.

 Food, drink and pets aren't allowed at the memorial, but you can take a memento to leave behind.
 Smoking is not allowed.
 Photographs can be taken at the memorial, but not anywhere else on the Pentagon Reservation.

 Learn more about the 9/11 memorial and the people who lost their lives at the Pentagon on Sept.
 11, 2001.